 Human growth hormone-It is always available under prescribed conditions.
 It is administered by injections.
 The adverse effects include weakening of muscles, pain in joints and fluid retention (Wiefferink et al. 2007).

-Creatine-Tends to be the most supplements in most of the sports by the player’s .it is always accessible by everyone and it assists the human muscles to release energy in small calculated dozes.
+Creatine tends to be the most supplements in most of the sports by the players.it is always accessible by everyone, and it assists the human muscles to release energy in small calculated doses.
 It results in nausea, gaining weight, causing muscle cramps and damaging the kidney tissues (Thompson & Cafri 2007.

-Stimulants-They lead to blood pressure, and it tends to increase the endurance, lower fatigue, and make players alert all the time.
+Stimulants– They lead to blood pressure, and they tend to increase endurance, lower fatigue, and make players alert all the time.
 Its results include dehydration, heart disease, stroke and convulsions (Greely et al. 2008).

 In Adverse effects of performance-enhancing drugs (Mah2008).